 - (1) The number and nature of program services such as energy audits, arranged installation and arranged financing requested and provided. - (2) The nature and status of any direct financing activities or exempted or waived supply or installation activities engaged in by the utilities. - (3) The estimated state costs and utility costs of implementing the program. - (4) The general nature and approximate number of complaints received about the program and the operation of the complaint processing procedures. - (5) A copy of any covered utility's program announcement which had not been previously provided to the Department of Energy. - (b) Participating utilities are required to retain a copy of the data collected during each audit and a copy of the costs and savings presented to the customer, on file for five years from the date of the audit.
-In addition to this information, the utility will also retain on file for five years a copy of all furnace evaluation requests and the name and address of each customer who participated in the arranging service. - (c) The utility will maintain records for two years which indicate the amount and cost of energy purchased during each billing period, for twelve months prior to, if available, and twelve months following the customer's audit. - (d) The Lead Agency will provide to the assistant secretary, as he deems essential to departmental implementation of program responsibilities, additional information.
-(Department of Commerce; Division of Energy; 55 IAC 3.1-2-14; filed Mar 28, 1984, 9:07 am: 7 IR 1173; readopted filed Dec 2, 2001, 12:30 p.m.: 25 IR 1267)
+In addition to this information, the utility will also retain on file for five years a copy of all furnace evaluation requests and the name and address of each customer who participated in the arranging service.

+- (c) The utility will maintain records for two years which indicate the amount and cost of energy purchased during each billing period, for twelve months prior to, if available, and twelve months following the customer's audit. - (d) The Lead Agency will provide to the assistant secretary, as he deems essential to departmental implementation of program responsibilities, additional information.
+(Office of the Lieutenant Governor; Division of Energy; 16 IAC 2-2-14; filed Mar 28, 1984, 9:07 am: 7 IR 1173; readopted filed Dec 2, 2001, 12:30 p.m.: 25 IR 1267) NOTE: Transferred from the Department of Commerce (55 IAC 3.1-2-14) to the Office of the Lieutenant Governor (16 IAC 2-2-14) by P.L.4-2005, SECTION 150, effective February 9, 2005.

-55 IAC 3.1-2-15 Quality assurance
+16 IAC 2-2-15 Quality assurance